-- 2. Achieve a minimum cumulative GPA of 2.5 on a 4.0 scale in all college-level course work in the sciences which may include Biology, Microbiology, Zoology, Chemistry, Physics, Mathematics, Statistics and related courses. - 3.
-Complete before enrollment: - Sixteen (16) semester hours of Chemistry, including Biochemistry and/or Organic Chemistry that are part of a science major curriculum. - Sixteen (16) semester hours of Biology, including Immunology and Microbiology that are part of a science major curriculum. - Three (3) semester hours of college level mathematics e.g. college algebra or above. - Note: coursework taken to meet the biology and chemistry requirements completed seven or more years before application may require updating.
+- 2. Achieve a minimum cumulative GPA of 2.5 on a 4.0 scale in all college-level course work in science, which includes Biology, Microbiology, Zoology, Chemistry, Physics, Mathematics, Statistics and related courses. - 3.
+Complete before enrollment: - Sixteen (16) semester hours of Chemistry, including Biochemistry and/or Organic Chemistry that are part of a science major curriculum.
+Accompanying laboratory experiences must be included as part of the courses or as separate courses. - Sixteen (16) semester hours of Biology, including Immunology and Microbiology that are part of a science major curriculum.
+Accompanying laboratory experience must be included as part of the Microbiology course or as a separate Microbiology laboratory course. - Three (3) semester hours of college level mathematics e.g. college algebra or above. - Note: coursework taken to meet the biology and chemistry requirements completed seven or more years before application may require updating.
 This is determined by the Program Chair. - 4.
 Earn a grade of "C" (not "C-") or higher in all required courses. - 5.
-Qualified students may be from an affiliated or non-affiliated institution. - The following institutions are affiliated with the Mercy College MLS Certificate program: - Drake University - Luther College - Minnesota State University Mankato - Mount Mercy College - North Dakota State University - Northwest Missouri State University - Wartburg College - Winona State University - Students from affiliated institutions who have completed three years, or equivalent, of undergraduate work are eligible to complete the fourth year in the Mercy College MLS Certificate Program.
-All coursework, other than the medical laboratory science courses, required by the academic institution toward a bachelor's degree, must be completed by the student prior to beginning the MLS Certificate. - Students from non-affiliated institutions must have completed a bachelor's degree at an accredited institution and must have completed all science prerequisites to meet eligibility requirements. - 6.
+Qualified students may be from an affiliated or non-affiliated institution. - The following institutions are affiliated with the Mercy College MLS Program: - Drake University - Luther College - Minnesota State University Mankato - Mount Mercy College - North Dakota State University - Northwest Missouri State University - Wartburg College - Winona State University - Students from affiliated institutions who have completed three years, or equivalent, of undergraduate work are eligible to complete the fourth year in the Mercy College MLS Program.
+All coursework, other than the medical laboratory science courses, required by the academic institution toward a bachelor's degree, must be completed by the student prior to beginning the MLS Program. - Students from affiliated institutions will receive a MLS Certificate from Mercy College upon completion of the MLS Program.
+Bachelor's degrees are conferred by the affiliated institution. - Students from non-affiliated institutions must have completed a bachelor's degree at an accredited institution and must have completed all science prerequisites to meet eligibility requirements. - Students will receive a MLS Certificate from Mercy College upon completion of the MLS Program. - 6.
 Submit the required Mercy College application materials to the admissions office including: - Mercy College Application - Official college transcripts from all institutions attended - 7.
-Submit the Medical Laboratory Science Certificate application materials including: - MLS Program Application - Three references - The applicant will provide evaluators with a link to the online reference form.
-The link will be sent to the applicant once the MLS Application has been completed. - Evaluators will complete and submit the online reference form. - Two of the references must be from professors, laboratory instructors, or teaching assistants, and one may be from an employer or an additional professor, lab instructor, or teaching assistant. - References from relatives are not acceptable. - 8.
-Complete the MLS interview.
+Submit the Medical Laboratory Science application materials including: - MLS Program Application - Three references - The applicant will provide evaluators with a link to the online reference form.
+The link will be sent to the applicant once the MLS Application has been completed. - Evaluators will complete and submit the online reference form.

+- Two of the references must be from professors, laboratory instructors, or teaching assistants, and one may be from an employer or an additional professor, lab instructor, or teaching assistant.

+- References from relatives are not acceptable.

+- 8. Complete the MLS interview.
 All applicants meeting the minimum admission requirements are invited and required to schedule an interview on one of the designated interview dates after all required documents have been received.
 The interview is comprised of the following four parts:

 - Personal interview with the MLS Program Chair.

 - Tour of the laboratory where clinical experiences occur.

 - Information session providing MLS Program details, advising, answers to any questions and an opportunity to meet and interact with all MLS faculty.

 - Short on-site essay.

 - 9. Applicants may consider taking the following courses in preparation for the MLS Program.
 The courses are not required and not taking them will not exclude the student from consideration for the MLS Program.

 - Parasitology

 - Genetics

 - Physiology

 - Hematology

 - Immunohematology

 - Quantitative Analysis

 - Analytical Chemistry

 - Statistics

 - Computer Science

 - Management and Human Relations

 - Instrumentation